chariotsofiron/basic_site/README.md

 # Basic Site

-An example website with a simple tech stack.
+An example website with a simple tech stack and architecture.

 - Rust
 - Axum for web server